-A native of upstate New York, I earned my bachelor’s degree in Child Development and Family Studies at Syracuse University.
+A native of upstate New York, I went to Syracuse University to earn a bachelor’s degree in Child Development and Family Studies.
 It wasn’t long before I moved to Colorado and earned a master’s degree in the highly regarded Marriage and Family Therapy program at Colorado State University.

-Outside of working, my family enjoys as much time together outside as we can.
-My husband and I love taking our boys for a hike, and frequently visit Lost Park for a weekend of fishing.
-We spend lots of time camping and exploring the beautiful state of Colorado.
-These active boys give us lots of reasons to stay busy!
+When I’m not working, my family enjoys spending as much time together as we can.
+My husband and I love taking our boys hiking or fishing, and do lots camping and exploring around the beautiful state of Colorado.
+With two active boys, we have lots of reasons to stay busy!